james3roberts/odin-recipes/README.md

 linked the new file to the oringinal file. learned how to move up directorys from the command line **cd .. ** must remember also learned that I can add changed files from above the current directory with ** ../ ** must remember

+Just finished with iteration 3
+Added an image to the new file
+Added headers to the new file
+Added ordered list to the new file
+Added unordered list to the new file
+Learned that the .. are used to show the previous levels in the folder to access the correct location.
+I spent about half an hour trying to figure out why my picturew would not load.
+However that is much simpler than spelling out every file name.